United States Senate Youth Program

 Please contact your high school principal to determine if you will be the sole choice to represent your school as the candidate for the US Senate Youth Program (USSYP).
 The principal's signature is a requirement on the application, so communicating with your school officials should be your first step.

-As part of that discussion, you and your principal (or counselor or Student Council Advisor) will review the details of your leadership roles in relationship to the eligibility requirements set forth in the 2024 USSYP Brochure (not yet available).
+As part of that discussion, you and your principal (or counselor or Student Council Advisor) will review the details of your leadership roles in relationship to the eligibility requirements set forth in the 2025 USSYP Brochure (PDF).

 2025 Applications will be available late August 2024.